The Last Enemy (Space: 1999)

-"The Last Enemy" is the twenty-fourth episode of the first series of Space: 1999.
+"The Last Enemy" is the sixth episode of the first series of Space: 1999.
 The screenplay was written by Bob Kellett (with additional material contributed by Johnny Byrne); Kellett also directed.
-Previous titles include "The Second Sex" and "The Other Enemy".
+Working titles included "The Second Sex" and "The Other Enemy".

 The final shooting script is dated 25 October 1974.
 Live-action filming took place Friday 8 November 1974 through Tuesday 19 November 1974.
 A three-day re-mount was scheduled from Tuesday 25 February 1975 through Thursday 28 February 1975.
 This re-mount concluded the filming of the first series.

+The episode was first broadcast on 9 December 1975 in the United States and 19 February 1976 in the UK.

 Plot

 The Moon is crossing a solar system containing twin inhabited planets, Betha and Delta, which lie on opposite sides of their star.
 On Moonbase Alpha, Professor Bergman confirms that the orbits are such that each planet is always hidden from the other.

 On Betha, military leader Dione observes the Moon.
 Her female superior, Theia, reports that Betha's ruling council has decided on a pre-emptive strike and orders Dione to launch her warship, Satazius.
 Travelling to the Moon, the all-female crew remotely disable Alpha's key systems before the base can defend itself.
 Landing nearby, they deploy a multi-barrelled missile launcher that appears to take aim at Alpha – only to fire on Delta, which immediately retaliates with unguided missiles.
 One of them hits Satazius, crippling the ship.
 Bergman surmises that the Moon has become a battlefield for two warring worlds, neither of which can see the other; any ground-launched weapons would fall into the star.

 Activating an escape pod, Dione abandons Satazius and lands at Alpha, seeking refuge.
 She explains her mission: use the Moon as a platform to launch a surprise attack on Delta – which evidently, the Deltans were prepared for.
 A Deltan warship arrives and fires on Betha, which responds in kind.
 A Bethan missile destroys the Deltan vessel.
 Commander Koenig uses the stalemate to propose a ceasefire, and three-way communication is set up between Alpha, Theia, and the Deltan leader, a man called Talos.
 As negotiations commence, it becomes clear this is a literal "battle of the sexes" between male- and female-dominated societies.
 Eventually Talos and Theia agree a truce.
 Koenig hopes that it lasts until the Moon moves out of missile range.